Website logo cars for beginners

 car maintenance for beginners - test your cars lights - on headlight

-Lights also have to follow a certain pattern and be a certain colour, failure to follow these guidelines can result in a failed MOT, or worse, get you in trouble with the local authorities.
+Lights also have to follow a certain pattern and be a certain colour.
+Failure to follow these guidelines can result in a failed MOT or, worse, get you in trouble with the local authorities.

 Keep your car clean (Look out for rust)